dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/debugging.md

 When trying to call a method on a contract, the `PolynomialDegreeTooLarge` error indicates an issue with proving in Plonk proving system.
 It likely means that an attempt was made to prove something incorrect, such as proving ownership of something not actually owned or violating Dusk conservation rules.

-TODO: This should no longer happen
-When trying to avoid incorporating the source code of `dusk-core` in the workspace by using it as a regular crate, the compiler complains that `ContractId` in `dusk-core` library is ambiguous and to either define it as `host::ContractId` or `abi::ContractId`.

-The suggestion is using the rusk codebase as a submodule and building against it.

 #### Unexpected information returned

 If code fails when passing in a vector but correctly executes when passing an array, you may see that unexpected information is returned, similarly to: